mlpack/mlpack/doc/user/core/transforms/signal_processing.md

    * `sampleRate` provided by `AudioOptions` after loading audio data. parameters.

-   * if the audio signal was loaded as an integral type, you can either change the loading code to load directly into a floating-point type matrix, or use conv_to to convert to a floating-point type, then scale the range to [-1, 1]
+   * If the audio signal was loaded as an integral type, you can either change the loading code to load directly into a floating-point type matrix, or use conv_to to convert to a floating-point type, then scale the range to [-1, 1]